Cdrdao

 cdrdao (“CD recorder disc-at-once”) is a free and open source utility software application for authoring and ripping of audio and data CD-ROMs.
 It is licensed under GPL-2.0 or Later.
-The application is available for several operating systems, including Linux, Windows, and macOS, and was reported to work on other operating Unix-based operating systems.
+The application is available for several operating systems, including Linux, Windows, and macOS, and was reported to work on other Unix-based operating systems.

 cdrdao runs from command line and has no graphical user interface.
-Several programs for authoring and writing CDs depend on cdrdao and provide a GUI, such as Brasero, K3b. cdrdao powers Brasero, the default CD application for the GNOME desktop until around 2013.
+Several programs for authoring and writing CDs depend on cdrdao and provide a GUI, such as K3b and Brasero, which was the default CD application for the GNOME desktop until around 2013.